futureplc/html-dom-document/README.md

 ### Sensible return values

 There's nothing more annoying than having to check union types on every operation because of PHP's legacy of using falsey return types.
 We've sorted this by making sure there are sensible defaults:

-- If a return value expects `DOMNodeList` or `false`, we'll just return an empty `DOMNodeList` if there are no values to return
+- If a return value expects `DOMNodeList` or `false`, we'll return an empty `DOMNodeList` if there are no values to return
 -  If a return value could be a `string` or `false`, we'll either throw an exception on failure or return an empty string
-- No more differentiating between `DOMNode` and `DOMElement`, we have a single `HTMLElement` class that handles all scenarios of the two combined
+- No more differentiating between `DOMNode` and `DOMElement`; we have a single `HTMLElement` class that handles all scenarios of the two combined

-You'll notice this philosophy a lot throughout the interface - if there's a sensible type to return, we'll make sure you get that instead of dealing with unions.
+You'll notice this philosophy throughout the interface - if there's a sensible type to return, we'll ensure you get that instead of dealing with unions.

 ### Easily create HTML documents and elements

-`DOMDocument` typically has a terse, antiquated interface that requires a lot of setup and repetition to do even basic and common tasks like creating an `DOMElement` class from a plain HTML string.
+`DOMDocument` typically has a terse, antiquated interface that requires a lot of setup and repetition to do even basic and commonly needed tasks like creating a `DOMElement` class from a plain HTML string.

-All the old `DOMDocument` style methods still work, so you can drop this package in as a replacement for existing `DOMDocument` implementations, though we have added a handful of new ways to create HTML documents and elements without needing the verbosity usually required for some of the operations.
+All the old `DOMDocument` style methods still work, so you can drop this package in as a replacement for existing `DOMDocument` implementations.
+However, we have added new ways to create HTML documents and elements without the verbosity usually required for some operations.

 ```php
 $dom = new HTMLDocument(); $dom->loadHTML($html);